schlosser/nav.js/README.md

 nav.js
 ===========================

 `nav.js` is a JavaScript library for creating an opening and closing navbar.
 It provides all of the logic necessary, you just provide the styles!
+And, at just **612 bytes** minified & gzipped, it won't hurt your site's load time.

 ## Quick Start